Kuann/devday-azure/README.md

 One of the good practices is to use environment variables.

 Find ways to override environment variables with Kubernetes.

+## 8. Scaling:

+Scaling applications in Kuberneter is much easier than ever!

+1. Let run your application in multiple replicas.
+2. What if 1 replica fails?
+3. Try to make a no-downtime deployment.
+4. How to handle in case your cluster runs out of resources?

 # Pipeline